---backend=name The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl).

---futhark=program The program used to perform operations (eg. compilation).
-Defaults to the binary running futhark autotune itself.

---pass-option=opt Pass an option to programs that are being run.
-For example, we might want to run OpenCL programs on a specific device:

-futhark autotune prog.fut --backend=opencl --pass-option= →dHawaii

---runs=count The number of runs per data set.

--v, --verbose

-Print verbose information about what the tuner is doing.
-Pass multiple times to increase the amount of information printed.

---tuning=EXTENSION Change the extension used for tuning files (.tuning by default).
+backend=name The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). futhark=program The program used to perform operations (eg. compilation).
+Defaults to the binary running futhark autotune itself. pass-option=opt Pass an option to programs that are being run.
+For example, we might want to run OpenCL programs on a specific device: futhark autotune prog.futbackend=openclpass-option=- →dHawaii runs=count The number of runs per data set. -v,verbose Print verbose information about what the tuner is doing.
+Pass multiple times to increase the amount of information printed. tuning=EXTENSI ON Change the extension used for tuning files (.tuning by default). timeout=seconds Initial tuning timeout for each dataset in seconds.
+After running the initial tuning run on each dataset, the timeout is based on the run time of that initial tuning.
+Defaults to 60.
+A negative timeout means to wait indefinitely.